 Beam profile correction and off-axis softening at large field radii.
 The photon beam model parameters Beam profile correction and Off-axis softening cannot be evaluated at large radii in the Beam commissioning module without having imported diagonal profiles which extend to the corners of the field.
 Special care must be taken when using auto-modeling for the Beam profile correction and Off-axis softening parameters if there are only x- and y-profile curves imported into the Beam commissioning module.
 Be aware that manual adjustments of these parameters at large radii will be necessary after using auto-modeling without diagonal curves.
-The Beam 3D modeling module can be used to check the calculated dose of the entire field, including corners, before commissioning a machine (not available for CyberKnife LINACs).
+The Physics mode application can be used to check the calculated dose of the entire field, including corners, before commissioning a machine.